kkmhogen/KBeaconProDemo_Ios/README.md

 ##### 4.3.6.2 Read sensor events records
   The SDK provides the following three ways to read records.
   * KBSensorReadOption.NewRecord:  read history records and move next.
-After app reading records, the KBeacon device will move the pointer to the next unreaded record.
+After app reading records, the KBeacon device will move the pointer to the next un-read record.
 If the app send read request again, the KBeacon device sends next unread records and move the pointer to next.

   * KBSensorReadOption.NormalOrder: Read records without pointer moving.
 The app can read records from old to recently.
 To read records in this way, the app must  specify the record no to be read.